 - 2. To receive monthly reports on numbers of parking penalty charge notices written off or cancelled by officers. - 3.
 To approve variations to the cost of projects funded from the parking revenue account and other schemes, within the limits set out in the overall budget framework. - 4.
 To approve or refuse requests for footway parking exemptions. - 5.
 To consider comments received as a result of public consultation on traffic management proposals, including waiting and loading restrictions, clearways, controlled parking zones, local safety schemes and to approve the final form of schemes, including approval to the conditions of use for parking permits to e.g. traders, business users, residents. - 6.
-To receive monthly progress reports on the completion of planning obligations (section 106) Agreements. - 7.
-To consider representations made on proposals for modifications to the Local Development Framework and to make recommendations to Cabinet as appropriate. - 8.
-To consider representations made to proposals for supplementary planning guidance and to make recommendations to Cabinet as appropriate.
+Within the overall budget approved by the Cabinet and Council, to approve the inclusion of individual projects in the programmes for street lighting, highway maintenance, traffic management, London Cycling Network, London Bus Priority Network, Parking Revenue Account funded schemes, (in consultation with other Cabinet Members as appropriate) within the financial limits set out in the budget framework.